matestack/matestack-ui-core/docs/built-in-reactivity/partial-ui-updates/overview.md

 consumer.subscriptions.create("MatestackUiCoreChannel", {
   //...
   received(data) {
-    MatestackUiCore.matestackEventHub.$emit(data.event, data)
+    MatestackUiCore.eventHub.$emit(data.event, data)
   }
 });
 ```

 ActionCable pushes data as JSON to the client.
-You need to make sure to pass this data correctly into the `matestackEventHub` after receiving ActionCable event.
+You need to make sure to pass this data correctly into the `eventHub` after receiving ActionCable event.

 ### `cable` vs `async` component